videolan/x265/doc/reST/cli.rst

 .. option:: --crf-min <0..51.0>

-	Specify an lower limit to the rate factor which may be assigned to any given frame (ensuring a min compression factor).
+	Specify a lower limit to the rate factor which may be assigned to any given frame (ensuring a min compression factor).

 .. option:: --vbv-bufsize <integer>